Lauricenia/Unit_2_Project_Lauricenia/README.md

  ```
  ## Convert binary to decimal
- -This program converts a decimal input by the user into binary representation
+ -This program converts a decimal input by the user into binary representation(this program was used in the conversion of binary to english )
  ```.sh
  String numb = "";
 int remainder;